 We recently updated our salary report on what the average Canadian earns.
-Now we’re taking a look at what the top ten high paying jobs are right now and which occupations pay the least.
+Now, just in time for Canada Day, we’re taking a look at what the top ten high paying jobs are right now and which occupations pay the least.
 How does yours compare?

-According to Statistics Canada, the average wage for Canadian employees is currently $928 per week – or just about $48,250 a year.
+According to Statistics Canada, the average wage for Canadian employees is currently $943 per week – or just over $49,000 a year.
 Most of the jobs on our high paying list earn at least three times that much.
 (And the lowest paying occupations pay less than half the average.)

 The highest paying jobs in Canada:

 [Click on the hyperlinks to view available jobs.]